daxpress/daxpress/README.md

 \- [Raytracer](https://github.com/daxpress/rust_raytracer_series) : my personal implementation of a raytracer based on the famous "Ray Tracing in One Weekend Series" written in Rust

-\- [C++ Game Engine](https://github.com/daxpress/bomb_engine) : An ambitious project still in its early stages, focused on learning and exploring the fundamentals of engine development.
-Features will evolve as development progresses!
 ###

 ⚡Fun Facts!